Case Manager (Adult) - Apache Junction

 - Must have a bachelor's degree in behavioral health related field or meet BHT requirements.

-- Experience working with Severely Mentally Ill Adults and the adult system of care is required.
+- Experience working with Adult system of care is required.

 - Need to have flexible work hours and ability to meet with individuals in their home, community or office.